What Is an eFax Message?

 eFax is an online service that allows users to send and receive faxes directly via email.
-Cyber criminals are known to target services like eFax that leverage the user’s inbox to hide advanced phishing attacks inside of legitimate email content.
+Unfortunately, cybercriminals are known to target services like eFax that leverage the user’s inbox to hide advanced phishing attacks inside legitimate email content.

 Disguised as a legitimate eFax message (see below), the scammer planted an attachment inside of the email that the victim received.
 Because the email itself is expected and seemingly legitimate, it is able to bypass the SEG that is “protecting” the end user’s company.

-When the victim opened the email attachment, they saw a “business proposal” from a contact named Grace Mugabe (wife of a late Zimbabwean president and one of Africa’s richest women.)
-The proposal offers the victim millions of dollars in exchange for taking some specified actions.
+When the victim opened the email attachment, they saw a “business proposal” from a contact named Grace Mugabe (wife of a late Zimbabwean president and one of Africa’s wealthiest women).
+The proposal offers the victim millions of dollars in exchange for certain actions.

 The scammer bypassed the Secure Email Gateway (SEG) because the email was sent from a legitimate service provider (“eFax”).
 Services like this are frequently included by security teams on their allowed email list.

-Because the scam is hidden in the attachment of a legitimate email, SPF and DMARC authentication technologies are unable to prevent the email from reaching the target’s inbox.
+Because the eFax scam is hidden in the attachment of a legitimate email, SPF (Sender Policy Framework) and DMARC (Domain-based Message Authentication, Reporting, and Conformance) authentication technologies are unable to prevent the email from reaching the target’s inbox.

 - The scammers do not target a single victim.
 Instead, they send this scam to many people.
 If even only 1% of the victims fall for the scam, they still make a profit.

 - Solid story – the scammers sell the victim a believable story.
-In this case, Grace Mugabe is a real name, a rich woman in Africa and a wife of a late president, so the story may sound real and convincing to some people.
+In this case, Grace Mugabe is a real name, a wealthy woman in Africa and wife of a late president, so the story may sound real and convincing to some people.

 The Warning Signs

-The average eFax user may not notice anything out of place with the phishing email because the email looks like the many fax emails received in the past.
+The average eFax user may not notice anything out of place with the phishing email because the email looks like the many eFax messages received in the past.

 The warning signs start to appear when the recipient opens the attachment.
-Some of these warning may include:
+Some of these warnings may include: